Kristina01111000/Drws_site/README.md

 See if I can change the color of the download button

-- Look at the youtube channel for links -> not there, deleted? he is working on it -> still not there
 - is there a contact form on the site? -> wp forms is on the site, but i don't have it set up or anything, does he want a contact form for it?

 - ask him about the site linked in his book -> 4elementyoga.com does not exist, link to 4elifestyle instead, growing instead?